๐ŸงทIntro to Scientific Computing

 • Doppler processing uses FFT to measure target velocity from frequency shifts in reflected signals

-• Range resolution improves with wider bandwidth; FFT efficiently processes wideband signals
+• Range resolution improves with wider transmitted bandwidth; FFT efficiently processes these wideband return signals

-• Synthetic aperture radar (SAR) uses 2D FFT to construct high-resolution images from moving platforms
+• Synthetic aperture radar (SAR) uses 2D FFT to construct high-resolution ground images from data collected by a moving platform

 Noise Reduction

-• Spectral subtraction estimates noise spectrum and subtracts it from the signal spectrum
+• Spectral subtraction estimates the noise power spectrum (often from a "silence" segment) and subtracts it from the noisy signal's spectrum

-• Wiener filtering optimally balances noise removal against signal distortion in the frequency domain
+• Wiener filtering optimally balances noise removal against signal distortion by weighting each frequency bin according to the estimated signal-to-noise ratio

-• Adaptive filtering continuously updates frequency-domain filters as noise characteristics change
+• Adaptive filtering continuously updates frequency-domain filter coefficients as noise characteristics change over time

-Compare: OFDM in communications vs. Doppler processing in radar—both analyze frequency content, but OFDM creates orthogonal frequencies to carry information, while radar detects frequency shifts caused by target motion.
-This distinction between active frequency engineering and passive frequency measurement appears frequently in applications.
+Compare: OFDM in communications vs. Doppler processing in radar: both work with frequency content, but OFDM creates orthogonal frequencies to carry information, while radar detects frequency shifts caused by target motion.
+This is the distinction between active frequency engineering and passive frequency measurement.

 Data Compression Algorithms